valboz/RTModel/README.md

 A C++ compiler compatible with C++17 standard is needed for installation.
 `RTModel` also incorporates version 3.7 of [`VBBinaryLensing`](https://github.com/valboz/VBBinaryLensing).

-Example Jupyter notebooks are included in `examples/`.
+Example Jupyter notebooks will be included in `examples/`.

 ## Documentation
 Provisional [documentation for the use of RTModel](/docs/readme.md) is available and under development.